alan-turing-institute/tapas/docs/source/implementing-attacks.rst

 1. The constructor, ``.__init__``, which should contain all parameters that describe the attack.
 Note that it is not recommended to pass data/``DataDescription`` to this constructor.
 2. ``.label()``, a *property* that defines a user-readable string to use as name for this attack (e.g., in figures).

-``PrivE`` provides several tools to implement attacks, which we detail here.
+``TAPAS`` provides several tools to implement attacks, which we detail here.